 material changes to any Registry Service within the scope of (a), (b) or (c) above.

 “Registry Service Provider” is the technical backend provider selected by the Registry Operator.
-Initially, the Registry Service Provider is Afilias.
+Effective 3 November 2021, the Registry Service Provider is the Canadian Internet Registration Authority (CIRA).
 Registry Operator may, at its sole discretion, replace such Registry Service Provider at any time.

 “Registry TLD” means the TLD for which this Agreement is entered into by the Parties as defined in the recitals above.